BigBigDoudou/otoroshi/README.md

 end
 ```

-We advise to avoid calculated value as default.
+We advise to avoid default values depending on external classes.

-You can still override the initialize method (and keep only the advantage of getter, setter and validations):
+However, you can override the initialize method (and keep the advantage of getter, setter and validations):

 ```ruby
 property :timestamp, Time, default: Time.now